truemagic-coder/solana-agent-kit/README.md

 config = {
     "tools": {
         "search_internet": {
-            "api_key": "your-api-key", # Required - either a Perplexity or OpenAI API key "provider": "perplexity", # Optional, defaults to perplexity - can also be openai (lowercase) "citations": True, # Optional, defaults to True - only applies for Perplexity "model": "sonar"  # Optional, defaults to "sonar" for Perplexity and "gpt-4o-mini-search-preview" for OpenAI }
+            "api_key": "your-api-key", # Required - either a Perplexity, Grok, or OpenAI API key "provider": "openai", # Optional, defaults to openai - can be "openai', "perplexity", or "grok" - grok also searches X
+            "citations": True, # Optional, defaults to True - only applies for Perplexity and Grok "model": "gpt-4o-mini-search-preview"  # Optional, defaults to "sonar" for Perplexity or "gpt-4o-mini-search-preview" for OpenAI or "grok-3-mini-fast" for Grok
+        }
     },
     "agents": [